Catholic Life and Mission

 Gardening Club

-Miss McNicholas has met with her gardening club every Monday after school – they have been working each week on adding new details to our prayer garden – the project will continue inti next year.
+Miss McNicholas has met with her gardeniog club every Monday after school – they have been working each week on adding new details to our prayer garden – the project will continue into next year.

 Harvest Festival - Welcome Reception